 Set goals and determine to make them happen.
 We all love the feeling of checking items off a to-do list.
-It gives us the satisfaction of completion knowing we have successfully achieved what set out to accomplish.
-To begin with, create a “to-do list” for yourself.
-Examine yourself to identify a few changes you would like to take place and set some goals accordingly, both work and personal.
-Develop benchmarks to keep yourself accountable towards achieving these goals.
+It gives us the satisfaction of completion knowing we have successfully achieved what we set out to accomplish.
+To begin, create a “to-do list.”.
+Identify a few changes you would like to initiate and set specific goals, both work and personal.
+Then, develop benchmarks to keep yourself accountable in achieving these goals.
 Finally, if you fall behind, do not quit.
-Pick up where you left off and keep pressing on towards the end result.
-Achieving these goals and proving what you can accomplish will build self-regard.
+Instead, pick up where you left off and keep pressing on towards the targeted result.
+Achieving these goals and proving that you can make progress will build self-regard.

 Find humor in your personal imperfections.

 Everyone has imperfections; we are human.
 It is ridiculous to pretend you do not.
 Furthermore, no one wants to be around people who take themselves too seriously.
 Without excusing unfavorable or unacceptable behavior, try to find humor in your personal imperfections.
 When you stop taking yourself so seriously, you show others that you accept yourself and have confidence in spite of flaws.
-If you portray that to others, you will start to feel it yourself.
+If you portray that to others, then you will start to feel it yourself.

 Show patience and kindness to others.

 More on Self-Regard

-These are just three of the countless tips for developing a higher self-regard and emotional intelligence.
-This does not even scratch the surface of the vast knowledge that can be found by participating in our BlueEQ™ personal assessment and workshop.
+These are just three important tips for developing higher self-regard and, consequently, emotional intelligence.
+Learn more by participating in our BlueEQ™ personal assessment and workshop.
 Visit our emotional intelligence page for more information about this exciting new initiative.